Principal Research Fellowships

 Additional funding is available to enable institutions to recruit exceptional scientists to the UK from overseas.
 The International Recruitment Supplement (IRS) is designed to be part of the fellowship, providing a competitive start-up package and covering some of the other costs associated with an individual’s recruitment.
 Candidates are advised to speak to their host institution before submitting a preliminary application.

-Candidates can also apply for provision for public engagement costs, which provides dedicated funds to enable grant holders to communicate their research to the public.
+Candidates can also apply for provision for public engagement costs, which provides dedicated funds to enable grant holders to engage with the public with their research.

 We anticipate that Principal Research Fellows will be able to focus on their research throughout the duration of their fellowship.

 You should have an established track record in research at the highest level.

 This award is particularly suitable for exceptional senior research scientists currently based overseas who wish to work in the UK or Republic of Ireland.

 If you hold an established post you may not apply for a Principal Research Fellowship (PRF) to be held at your current employing institution.